openedx/edx-platform/docs/internal/restful-api-spec.md

 for that branch.
 Indexes also contain permission information for who can read the index, and who can modify its contents (or the contents of its child snapshots).

+The "display" hash is meant to be displayed in a UI, and as such should be translated into the language specified by the `Accept-Language` header in the request.
+If the server is unable to translate the strings into the requested language, they will be returned untranslated.

 A Course is the definitive example of an index, but other types of indexes could also exist.